statycc/loop-fission/utilities/readme.md

 * [LoopProcessor tests](https://github.com/rose-compiler/rose/tree/b5a170b408bf25c9fdb7170a5de0cb39c6ff0542/tests/roseTests/loopProcessingTests)

-## Automatic parallelization
+### Automatic parallelization

-The auto-parallelization tool is in `rose/build/projects/autoParallelization`.
+Build the auto-parallelization tool `AutoPar`.
-Build it using `make check`.
 Then it can be used to automatically parallelize programs, e.g.:

 ```
 ../autoPar --edg:no_warnings -I../headers -c /path_to/program.c